Lennster1/Hypixel-Skyblock-Utilities/README.md

 Requires requests and python to run.
 You can install requests by going in the command prompt and typing `pip install requests`, assuming you have python installed already.<br> I used python 3.9.5, probably works with 3.4 abd above.
 If you don't want to download python and the dependencies, you can use it here: https://replit.com/@Lennsterhurt/Hypixel-Skyblock-Utilities#.replit
 Note that everytime you get the prices, you will have to run the program again.

+Thanks alot for lots of repos on github for inspiration.
+Also thanks to thatoutsparkled, Megiryuu, and Expqnded.